Events

 SUMMER AT THE SEASIDE

-On Saturday 22nd July we hope to return to the Walpole Bay Hotel for a strawberry cream tea – watch this space!
+On Saturday 22nd July we returned to the Walpole Bay Hotel for a strawberry cream tea – much enjoyed by sixteen members.

 SPRING TALK AND DRINKS 2023